 Monitoring protocol

 Since 1981, an intensive sea trout trapping protocol has been conducted throughout the upstream migration season (March-December) each year at Eu, in the lower section of the Bresle River (Josset et al., 2023).
 It follows the ethical review from the committee C2EA-07, from the National Committee for Ethical Reflection on Animal Experimentation (permit number: APAFIS#26834-2020080615584492 v3).
 The trap is located on an obstacle 3 km upstream from the estuary and is checked twice a day for the presence of fish.
 Each year, a mean of 995 (SD = 511) sea trout are caught in the trap on their return from the sea.
-Each individual is measured to the nearest millimetre (total length from 1981-1983; fork length – from the tip of the snout to the fork of the tail – since 1984) using a manual or electronic measuring board.
+Each individual is measured to the nearest millimetre (fork length – from the tip of the snout to the fork of the tail) using a manual or electronic measuring board.
 Examination of secondary sexual characteristics, which are visible mainly from September-December, indicates the sex of certain individuals.
 However, visual sexing is imperfect and relies mainly on the presence of an elongated lower jaw (i.e. kype) on males.
-Scales are collected from a subsample of individuals to determine age, following (Baglinière et al., 2020)).
+Scales are collected from a subsample of individuals (scale sampling stratified by length until 2017, all individuals sampled from 2018 onward) to determine age (all sampled individuals aged until 2012, 150 individuals aged per year from 2013 onward), following Baglinière et al., (2020).
 Data on individual biometry, age, and scale samples are stored in the French COLISA archive (COLlection of Ichtyological SAmples, (Marchand et al., 2019)), https://colisa.fr/) (in French) .

 Data selection

 For this analysis, we used data collected over a 39-year period (1984-2022).
-We focused only

-on individuals that returned to the river after their first marine sojourn (hereafter, “first returns”), to reduce heterogeneity between individuals as biological processes that influenced individuals returning for the first time may have differed from those that influenced individ-uals that had already returned to the river at least once.
-The returning status was defined based on i) the fish characteristics at capture and ii) on the examination of scales, which were available on a subset of 15,730 individuals out of the 41,412 individuals captured at the trap.
+We focused on individuals that returned to the river after their first marine sojourn (hereafter, “first returns” ; 75.3% of available samples).
+This aimed at reducing heterogeneity between individuals, as biological processes that influenced individuals returning for the first time may have differed from those that influenced individuals that had already returned to the river at least once.
+The returning status was defined based on the examination of scales, which was available on a subset of 15,730 individuals out of the 41,412 individuals captured at the trap.
+First return fish were defined as individuals with no spawning mark on their scales.
 Individuals with low relative weight (Wr < 90) (Blackwell et al., 2000) captured before April were considered late-running post-spawners migrating to the sea and were thus excluded from the analysis.
-Then, we defined a first return as a fish with no a spawning mark on its scales (n = 11844, 75.3% of available samples).

 Data resampling

 The subsample of fish which had their scales sampled, and age assessed, was unbalanced between length classes, with individuals in the more abundant length classes being generally under-sampled.
 This bias skewed estimates of the mean length-at-age.
 To correct this bias, we randomly resampled within the subsample of fish which had their scales sampled, a subset of individuals with an even effort among length classes.
 We first calculated the proportion of sampled individuals for each 50 mm length classes for a given year, determined the minimum proportion of sampling for each year, and then used this minimum proportion as a target for resampling individuals in each length classes for that given year.
 This resampling procedure was repeated 1000 times to ensure robustness and stability of the results.
-The following selection of first returnsyielded datasets of varying lengths, with a mean sample size of 6060 individuals (SD = 23).
+The following selection of first returns, yielded datasets of varying lengths, with a mean sample size of 6060 individuals (SD = 23).

 Statistical analyses